-Example: A student who studied the 4 first year units of a course as part-time study at the rate of one unit a year.
-This person has completed one year of the satisfactory progress time allowed.
+Example: A student who studied the 4 first year units of a course as part-time study at the rate of 1 unit a year.
+This person has completed 1 year of the satisfactory progress time allowed.

 Competency based training & self-paced courses